tatounee/Para/README.md

-# Paranagram Clap
+# Para
 A command-line application to find anagrams.

 ## Get it

 If you want to compile it, you can just clone this repo and so compile it.

-If you want to use Paranagram Clap, you can search in the [release](https://github.com/Tatounee/Paranagram_Clap/tree/main/release) directory for your platform.
+If you want to use Para, you can search in the [release](https://github.com/Tatounee/Paranagram_Clap/tree/main/release) directory for your platform.

 You will need a dictionary file as a base to generate anagrams, you can find one in the [release](https://github.com/Tatounee/Paranagram_Clap/tree/main/release) directory.